Constitution & Bylaws

 Ex-officio Board members are regularly on Board conference calls and participate in Board discussions.
 These include:

-AAGT Administrative Assistant and Conference Coordinators of AAGT’s forthcoming conference.
+IAAGT Administrative Assistant and Conference Coordinators of IAAGT’s forthcoming conference.

 D. Board Quorum